WGTA (TV): Analog-to-digital conversion

 WGTA (as WNEG-TV) shut down its analog signal, over UHF channel 32, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 24, using PSIP to display their virtual channel as 32 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 24, using virtual channel 32.

 Cable and satellite coverage

 Although the station is licensed to a city within the Greenville–Spartanburg–Asheville market, WUGA-TV's satellite coverage in that market was limited to Dish Network.
 On cable, the station was only available outside of Georgia on Northland Communications' systems in Pickens and Oconee counties in South Carolina.

 In October 2012, DirecTV, Dish Network and AT&T U-verse began to carry WUGA-TV on channel 32 within the Atlanta market.
 WUGA-TV was later added to Comcast systems on channel 96 in Barrow, Jackson, Hall and northern Gwinnett counties.

 Following the sale to Marquee Broadcasting and relaunch as WGTA, the station temporarily lost nearly all of its cable and satellite coverage.
 Marquee entered negotiations with TV service providers in the station's coverage area.
 Initially, it was only able to sign deals with TruVista in northeast Georgia and Northland Communications in South Carolina.
 At the start of 2016, it was restored to AT&T U-Verse's Atlanta system.
 Later in 2016, it was able to reach an agreement with Comcast Xfinity, the largest cable provider in the Atlanta area.